PlaceOS/docs/overview/Protocols/saml.md

 PlaceOS Supports Federated Authentication via SAML, this is the advised method of user authentication.

+Under this configuration, in accordance with the SAML Standard, PlaceOS is the service provider (SP).

 Authentication providers can be associated with [Domains](../../how-to/add-domain.md) in PlaceOS.

 - [Configure SAML in PlaceOS](../../how-to/configure-saml.md)